eugenedakin/PICO_WH-Bluetooth-LAN-MAC_Address/README.md

 # PICO_WH-Bluetooth-LAN-MAC_Address
 Gets MAC Address on Pico WH for Bluetooth and LAN

 First we need to setup the Raspberry Pi 5 virtual environment.
-Type the following two commands in a terminal:
+Type the following commands in a terminal:
 1)	On the Raspberry PI 5:
  - Make a new folder called Pico-Pi5 (/home/PiServerName/Desktop/Bluetooth/Pico-Pi5)
  - Create a virtual environment (python3 -m venv venv)